Magnificent Manta Ray

 • Never use diver propulsion vehicles or any other loud gadgets around them.

-• Listen to your dive guide!
+• Pay close attention to the guidance provided by your dive guide!

 • Be careful around the coral and maintain good buoyancy.